 Until a few months ago, this information has also lived primarily on a Git-powered medium through GitHub.
 As you can see on the repository, Basecamp's handbook isn't quite as informative and extensive as GitLab's, which also leads to a lot less collaboration.
-That's fine though – pull requests on Basecamp's handbook usually reflect over-arching changes to a certain policy, such as changes to the profit-sharing program or a change in the requirements for a certain position.
+That's fine, though – pull requests on Basecamp's handbook usually reflect over-arching changes to a specific policy, such as changes to the profit-sharing program or a difference in the requirements for a particular position.

-Even if there is a little less content, it makes the utility of Basecamp's handbook no less.
-It captures the main policies and internal quirks of their culture without filling the handbook up with unnecessary clutter.
+Even if there is a little less content, it makes the utility of Basecamp's employee handbook no less.
+It captures the key policies and internal quirks of the company’s culture without filling the handbook up with unnecessary clutter.
 Also: Basecamp's team is around 20x smaller than GitLab's, so it's no surprise that the handbook is a little lighter too.

-Clef may not exist in its current form anymore, but their universally useful and available handbook has sparked interest either way.
-It reads like a blueprint for future value-driven and people-first companies and therefore is a great starting point for remote companies as well.
+Clef may not exist in its current form anymore, but their universally accessible and effective employee handbook has sparked interest either way.
+It reads like a blueprint for future value-driven and people-first companies and therefore is a great starting point for remote companies.

 The handbook repository of Clef is fully packed with goodies.
-From their bias-aware compensation structure to and end-to-end onboarding example, it includes countless files that have lived through hundreds of iterations by over 30 contributors, amazing!
+Their bias-aware compensation structure to an end-to-end onboarding example includes countless files that have lived through hundreds of iterations by over 30 contributors.
+Amazing!

-Today, almost 3,000 people have marked this repository with a Github star and as companies realize that being "value-driven" is more than just smart marketing, it's probably growing to grow a lot further.
+Today, almost 3,000 people have marked this repository with a Github star.
+As companies realize that being "value-driven" is more than just clever marketing, it's probably growing to grow a lot further.

-Especially for small companies that may not have too much power to stand out from the crowd, a handbook like this can be your number one funnel to receive interesting and diverse applications.
+Especially for small companies that may not have too much power to stand out from the crowd, a handbook like this will keep readers engaged and be your number one funnel to receive exciting and diverse applications.